Towson High School: Magnet Program

-The law magnet requires seven total law credits, which can be obtained within the span of four years by approved courses.
+The Law and Public Policy magnet requires seven total law credits, which can be obtained within the span of four years by approved courses.
 In the 9th grade, students take AP American Government and Politics and Introduction to Law.
 In 10th grade, students take a Trial Advocacy and Criminal Law course in a classroom that replicates a courtroom, complete with witness box, jury box, defense/prosecution tables, etc. In the next two years, students can choose from a variety of electives, including Latin, forensic science, philosophy, international law, AP Government, and other law-related courses to fulfill the remaining law credits required for graduation in accordance with the Law and Public Policy magnet.

 Students

 The 2020-2021 enrollment at Towson High School was 1677 students.
+One-fifth of its students are Black, 8.5 percent are Asian American and 6.6 percent are Hispanic.
+On average Towson students score above the rest of the county and state on standardized tests.

 History

 Towson High School was originally located on East Chesapeake Avenue, in a small brick structure built in 1873.
 When it burned down in 1906, a replacement was built on Allegheny Avenue.
 In 1925, the high school moved to a larger 3-story brick structure at an adjacent site on Central Avenue and the vacated building was converted into an elementary school.
 This old Allegheny Avenue building still stands today, now used for County offices.

 Construction of Towson High School's present-day campus on the grounds of the old Aigburth Vale estate began in the late 1940s, as the Towson area's population surged upward following World War II.
 The Aigburth Vale house, still standing near the school's athletic field, was added to the National Register of Historic Places in 1999.

 When the current campus at Cedar and Aigburth Avenues opened as Towson Senior High School in 1949, the former Central Avenue building became a Junior High School for grades 7 and 8 and, later, Towson Elementary School.
 It is now a senior citizen center.

 Towson High's current campus underwent a renovation from 1996 to 1999.
 Classrooms were rebuilt to be smaller, air conditioning was retrofitted, and all exterior doors and windows were replaced.

 With the end of racial segregation in Baltimore County public schools in 1954, the African-American student body of the old Carver High School on York Road (now the George Washington Carver Center for Arts and Technology magnet school) was merged with Towson High School.